khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 may Allāh bless them.

-227. A man who does not see his own faults is a fallen being; he comes to be so from baseness, turpitude, stupidity and feebleness of intelligence, and lack of discernment and understanding, to such a point that he is no different from vile men and it is not possible to drop lower into degradation than he has.
+227. A man who does not see his own faults is a fallen being; he comes to be so from baseness, turpitude,[^mean-turpitude] stupidity and feebleness of intelligence, and lack of discernment and understanding, to such a point that he is no different from vile men and it is not possible to drop lower into degradation than he has.
 Let him save his soul by seeking out his own faults and turning his attention to them instead of his pride and the faults of others, the doing of which harms him neither in this world or the next.

 228. I do not know of any benefit to be drawn from hearing about the faults of other people except that he who hears about them may learn the lesson, avoid